Down goes Baylor: Top-ranked Bears lose to No. 10 WVU 89-68

 Fans rushed the court and sang John Denver's ''Country Roads'' after the Mountaineers toppled a top-ranked Big 12 opponent at home for the second straight season.
 A year ago this week, West Virginia beat Kansas when the Jayhawks were No. 1.

+''From the players to the managers, there was nobody in our locker room that didn't think we should win,'' West Virginia coach Bob Huggins said. ''My hope is we get to the point where it's expected rather than celebrating.''

-Jevon Carter added 17 points and Brandon Watkins scored 11 for West Virginia.
+Jevon Carter scored 17 points for the Mountaineers, and Brandon Watkins had 11.

 Terry Maston, Jo Lual-Acuil Jr. and Al Freeman each scored 10 for the Bears.

-West Virginia leads the nation with nearly 13 steals and 24 forced turnovers per game and rotated 13 players against Baylor to keep the pressure on.
-The Mountaineers had 15 steals Tuesday.
+West Virginia leads the nation with nearly 13 steals and 24 forced turnovers per game.
+It rotated 13 players against Baylor and finished with 15 steals.

+''Press Virginia is real,'' Baylor guard Jake Lindsey said. ''You can't let them press you relentlessly without making them pay for it or else it wears you down.''

 The Mountaineers have beaten Baylor three straight times and improved to 5-8 against teams ranked No. 1 in the AP poll.